Harvest Service at St Stephen’s

 Our Harvest Service is usually a time when invite everyone to bring and donate something (often non-perishable food or money).
 But why do we hold a harvest celebration?
 Isn’t it just for people in rural communities?

 Simply put, harvest is a time when we look back at everything that God has given us, and we thank Him.
-Perhaps God has literally given you a fruitful harvest (for example, see Simon’s article in Encompass).
-Or perhaps for you God has given you something less harvest-ey (but no less significant) such as a job, or food to eat, or family, or friends.
+Perhaps God has literally given you a fruitful harvest (in the garden or on the allotment).
+Or perhaps for you God has given you something less harvest-related (but no less significant) such as a job, or food to eat, or family, or friends.
 Whatever it is God has given you, harvest is a time to pause, to reflect, and to say thank you.
 And one of the greatest ways we can do that is to bless others.

 In Galatians, the Apostle Paul reminds us to “remember the poor” (Galatians 2:10).
 This seems to have been widely adopted in the early church; for example, the book of Acts says the church “gave to anyone who had need” (Acts 2:45), and later, in response to a famine, the disciples gave to help those who were worst affected (Acts 11:27–30).
 So as we reflect on all that we have received, harvest is also a time when we too should “remember the poor”.